mWater/mwater-forms/docs/Forms Context.md

 callback: called with an entity e.g. { _id: some id, a: "abc", b: 123 } or callback null if entity not found

-entity includes pseudo-property `_editable` (true/false) to indicate if entity can be edited.
-Default is false

 ## getEntityByCode(entityType, entityCode, callback)

 callback: called with an entity e.g. { _id: some id, a: "abc", b: 123 } or callback null if entity not found

-entity includes pseudo-property `_editable` (true/false) to indicate if entity can be edited.
-Default is false

 ## getProperty(id)